Introduction to Azure Monitor

 The monitoring solution should include performance metrics and logs collection, Azure portal dashboards and alert rules.
 Looks like quite ordinary goal, but the question is which Azure Management service is better to use?
 The answer is: Azure Monitor.

 So, lets overview the Azure Monitor service.
 During subsequent paragraphs, we will describe and demonstrate Azure Monitor value on Azure SQL database example, as it came from the project in real world.
 If you run different type of resources via Azure, do not worry, discussed concepts are applicable for most resources managed by Azure Monitor.

 What is Azure Monitor?

-First, we need to know about Azure Monitor.
+First, we need to know about Azure Monitor and its role in the larger Azure ecosystem.
 It is a Microsoft Azure built-in platform monitoring service and it collects performance metrics, activity logs and diagnostics logs from Azure resources, processed in order to achieve the following goals:

 Performance metrics visualization:

 - Logs analysis

 - Routing to another subsystem